shuvakarmakar/ecommerce-website-pollux/README.md

     Paste this to the .env.local file and save it.

-5. Run with writing a command "npm run dev"
+5. Run with writing a command "npm run dev".
+Then website will run and for backend I have deployed the code to Vercel.

+Here's a list of the packages and their versions that you have used in your ecommerce-pollux project:

+- @tanstack/react-query
+- axios
+- firebase
+- react
+- react-awesome-reveal
+- react-helmet-async
+- react-hook-form
+- react-icons
+- sweetalert2
+- tailwindcss
+- vite
+- daisyUi

+For backend I have used

+- cors
+- dotenv
+- express
+- jsonwebtoken
+- mongodb